pglasc/mycode/README.md

 Learning to track my code
 # mycode (Project Title)

 I am learning to code for the first time!!
+I want to learn how to version control with git.

 ## Getting Started